charlyoleg2/cabane/README.md

 This repo stores the parameters and the STL-files for a *cabane*.
 This repo uses the javascript packages [desi78-cli](https://www.npmjs.com/package/desi78-cli) and [desi78-uis](https://www.npmjs.com/package/desi78-uis).

-This repo is a typical repository of maker.
+This repo is a typical maker-repository.

 Requirements